 In this situation, it is important to be aware of your duty of confidentiality to your patients.
 You do not have a legal obligation to report illegal activity unless you believe that the patient, or someone else, is in immediate danger.

 Therefore, your course of action should be advisory rather than legal.
-You have a duty to ensure that the patient is aware of the health risks associated with illicit drug use and explore whether they have considered stopping.
+You have a duty to ensure that the patient is aware of the health risks associated with illicit drug use and to explore whether they have considered stopping.
 You should also make them aware that drug cessation services are available and refer them as needed.
 It is also important to find out whether the patient is experiencing any adverse health effects and advise or treat the patient accordingly.
 For example, you may advise the patient about needle exchange programmes.

 You must consider both sides of the argument, presenting a variety of arguments for and against.
 You should then summarise and come to a balanced conclusion, before stating whether you agree or disagree.